 Webby, 2024.

-Zoé is a 2013 Cinefestival/Sundance Latino Screenwriters Project Fellow, and a participant at the 2016 Sundance Women’s Financing Intensive Project and the 2019-2020 Creative Capital Professional Development Workshop for Artists.
-She's also an active member of the New York Women in Film & Television Organization and the NYC Women's Filmmakers Group.
+Zoé is a Cinefestival/Sundance Latino Screenwriters Project Fellow and participated in the Sundance Women’s Financing Intensive and the Creative Capital Professional Development Workshop for Artists.
+She is an active member of the New York Women in Film & Television Organization and the Pano Network, and is currently based in New York City.